 Seeking Arbitration in the World of Chargebacks

-Chargebacks are a voluntary process employed by the credit card networks to ensure consumer trust in their product.
+Chargebacks are a voluntary process employed by credit card networks to ensure consumer trust in their product.
 Payment reversals are enforced based on contractual arrangements between issuing and acquiring banks and the relevant credit card network.
 Like with most business arrangements the relationship between acquirers and issuers every so often leads to disagreements that the initial stages of the chargeback process cannot solve.
 For this there is an arbitrator, the credit card network, to decide the issue.

 Taking the case to pre-arbitration